HMS Hermes (95): 1930s

 Captain the Honourable G. Fraser was appointed on 15 August 1934 as the new commanding officer and the ship began trials of the new equipment in early November.
 At the same time the nine Fairey Seal torpedo bombers of 824 Squadron joined the ship.
 Hermes left Portsmouth on 18 November for the China Station and arrived at Hong Kong on 4 January 1935.
 The Hawker Osprey reconnaissance biplanes of 803 Squadron were transferred aboard from Eagle before that ship left Hong Kong.
-Pirates captured a British-owned merchant ship, SS Tungchow, with 90 British and American children on board on 29 January and Hermes was ordered to search for the ship when she failed to arrive at Chefoo at her scheduled time.
+Pirates captured a British-owned merchant ship, SS Tungchow, with 90 British and American children on board on 29 January and Hermes was ordered to search for the ship when she failed to arrive at Yantai at her scheduled time.
 Three Seals spotted her in Bias Bay on 1 February and the pirates abandoned the ship when it was found, leaving the passengers unharmed.
-Hermes remained in the vicinity of Hong Kong until mid-May when she steamed to Wei Hai Wei.
+Hermes remained in the vicinity of Hong Kong until mid-May when she steamed to Weihaiwei.
 There she remained until 12 September when the Admiralty decided to transfer her to Singapore where she was closer to East Africa in case a military response to the Italian invasion of Ethiopia was deemed necessary.
 The ship arrived on 19 September and remained in the area for the next five months.

 The ship's aircraft were detailed to search for the missing Lady Southern Cross of Sir Charles Kingsford Smith when it failed to arrive at Singapore on 8 November during an attempt to set a new speed record between Britain and Australia.
 No sign was found of either the aircraft or its crew despite a month-long search.
 Hermes returned to Hong Kong at the beginning of March 1936 before beginning a tour of Japan on 21 April, escorted by the destroyers Duncan and Delight.
-She summered at Wei Hai Wei and did not return to Hong Kong until the end of October.
+She summered at Weihaiwei and did not return to Hong Kong until the end of October.
 For most of January 1937, the carrier, accompanied by the heavy cruiser Dorsetshire and the destroyers Duncan and Diana, toured the Dutch East Indies.
 The ship's torpedo bombers practised torpedo attacks on the cruisers Cumberland and Dorsetshire in February, working with the Royal Air Force's torpedo bombers based at RAF Seletar, Singapore.
 Hermes left Singapore on 17 March, leaving 803 Squadron behind, and reached Plymouth on 3 May 1937.
 Following the Coronation Fleet Review at Spithead on 20 May for King George VI, she was assigned to the Reserve Fleet.
 On 16 July 1938, Hermes was transferred from the Reserve Fleet and became a training ship at Devonport.